tweakers-parknow-2020/passionforparking/README.md

    - The first thing the cli will ask you is to sign in your AWS Account console (https://console.aws.amazon.com/).
 Press `Enter` to go to the next step once you are ready.

-   - Now the cli will ask you about specify the region where you will.
+   - Now the cli will ask you about specify the region where you will host your application.

       AWS has the concept of a **Region**, which is a physical location around the world where we cluster data centers.
 Each AWS Region consists of multiple, isolated, and physhically separate **Availability Zones** within a geographic area.
 Each Availability Zone has independent power, cooling, and physical security and is connected via redundant, ultra-low-latency networks.

    - Next, you need to specify the username of the new IAM user.
 After giving a new a name to our user, the CLI will open the AWS Console and will open the wizard to create a new IAM User.
 It's recommended only give programmatic access.
 In the next step the CLI will propose us give full administration access to our new user, which seems contraintiutive if AWS at the same time is recommending apply the "Lease privilege principle".
 Here https://github.com/aws-amplify/amplify-cli/issues/351 you can have more information, how the community is working in adding only the policy of the servicer you will need.
 For the sake of this exercise we will create the user with full admin access.
 Once you have created the user, do not close the window because you will need to indicate in the CLI the `access_key` and the `secret_key` of the created user.